Performance Coaching: How To Become A Performance Coach

 Image from Pixabay.com

-You, as a corporate performance coach, can work with these employees and facilitate their acceleration and growth both as a person and a worker.
-You, as a corporate performance coach, can work with these employees and facilitate their acceleration and growth both as a person and a worker.
+As a corporate performance coach, you can work with these employees and facilitate their acceleration and growth both as people and as workers.
+You, as a corporate performance coach, can work with these employees and facilitate their acceleration and growth both as people and as workers.
 In simpler terms, a performance coach helps their clients reach their true and maximum potential.

 What does a performance coach do?